Service Animals

 The handler is responsible for removing or arranging for removal of animal waste.

-The handler is responsible for instructing others in the college community on appropriate interactions with the animal and setting clear expectations.
+The handler is responsible for instructing others in the university community on appropriate interactions with the animal and setting clear expectations.

 Service Dog in Training